standupman/standupman/docs/Reminder.md

 A system that sends out reminders to users based on the standup they have subscribed to.

 ## Description
 As users create the standups, they can also schedule reminders to remind their subscribers to post their standup notes.
-In a single standup, only up to 3 reminders can be scheduled.
+In a single standup, only up to __3 reminders__ can be scheduled.
+Additionally, users can specify the __days__ `(Mon - 1, Tue - 2, Wed - 3, Thur - 4, Fri - 5, Sat - 6, Sun - 7)` they want to receive the reminders.
-The subscribers will receive these reminders according to their preferred mode, e.g., slack or email.
+The subscribers will receive these reminders according to their preferred notification destination, e.g., slack or email.

 ## How it works
 > Example of a stored reminders data in a standup